fbpx

 Assessment Tasks:

-Student engagement, Tests, Data recovery assignment, Final examination
+Student Engagement, Tests, Data Recovery Assignment, Final Examination

 CYB340 Cyber Physical Systems and IoT Security

-This subject explores the concepts, tools and techniques for securing Cyber-Physical Systems and IoT devices.
+This subject explores the concepts, tools and techniques for securing Cyber Physical Systems and IoT devices.

-This unit addresses all the elements necessary to create smart and secure connected objects: architecture, protocols, threats, vulnerabilities, and risks as well as the controls and countermeasures that can be applied to mitigate those risks.
+This subject addresses all the elements necessary to create smart and secure connected objects: architecture, protocols, threats, vulnerabilities, and risks as well as the controls and countermeasures that can be applied to mitigate those risks.

 Assessment Tasks: